 Black Neon Tetras are native to the Rio Negro and its tributaries in Brazil, where they are found in areas with slow-moving waters and plenty of vegetation.
 They are a popular species in the aquarium trade and have been widely distributed throughout the world.

 In the wild, Black Neon Tetras are known to swim in large schools of up to thousands of individuals.
-They are typically found in the middle and upper regions of the water column, where they feed on small invertebrates and plant matter.
+They are considered middle and top dwellers of the water column, where they feed on small invertebrates and plant matter.
 The Rio Negro is known for its dark, acidic waters, and Black Neon Tetras have adapted to thrive in these conditions.

 In the aquarium trade, Black Neon Tetras are a popular species due to their striking appearance and peaceful temperament.
 They are widely available in pet stores and online, and are relatively easy to care for.
 However, it is important to ensure that the fish are obtained from reputable sources, as unscrupulous suppliers may engage in unsustainable or illegal collection practices that can harm wild populations.

 Black Neon Tetras are peaceful and social fish that are best kept in groups of at least 6 individuals.
 They are generally non-aggressive and can be housed with other peaceful species that share similar water requirements.
 However, it is not recommended to house them with larger or more aggressive fish, as they may become targets for aggression or may be outcompeted for food.